Book a Tour →

 Avg max 22°C · 5 rain days

-Peak whale season on Stradbroke — mother and calf pairs are at their most common in August.
-The Ekka (Royal Queensland Show) runs in mid-August — a genuinely Queensland institution worth experiencing.
+Peak whale season on Minjerribah — mother and calf pairs most common in August.
+The Ekka (Royal Queensland Show) runs mid-August — a quintessential Queensland institution since 1876.
+Night Feast at Brisbane Powerhouse (from Jul 29).
 Perfect weather for all outdoor activities.
 One of the absolute best months to visit.

 September